POSITIVE BEHAVIOUR MANAGEMENT

 Teachers actively engage students in the learning process.
 They are responsible for creating a positive environment that motivates each student.
 This is achieved by delivering a sound curriculum utilizing those pedagogies and instructional skills that make the learning process relevant and interesting.

-Where teachers are experiencing difficulties with classroom management, they ask, is it because of what I am doing?
 Consistent and innovative teaching methods are the centre-piece of an effective learning environment at Willetton.

 The role of the teacher is to build positive relationships with students that promote an effective learning environment.